chrisryan91/PP4/README.md

 ![Final Agile Screenshot](static/readme_images/agile/ZenTableAgileView.png)

 I initially had the prioritisation of what features I needed to implement written down.
 I was recommended to use GitHub projects for this too so using the User Stories I created a new board to help visualise what did and what did not need to be prioritised.
+This MoSCoW prioritisation board on GitHub projects was created halfway through the project and not at the beginning.

 <details>
 <summary>MoSCoW Prioritisation Screenshot</summary>